-We should all be able to agree that murders are bad, and that they should be prevented, if possible.
+We should all be able to agree that murders are bad, and that they should be prevented.
 But not everyone seems convinced.

 People are justifiably angry about the senseless murder of Mollie Tibbetts.
 The fact is, similar murders occur frequently across the country, and only a few get reported, so they don’t garner much attention.